-Boston Cream Pie Pound Cake – magnificent, smooth and creamy filling with vanilla flavor sandwiched between two cake layer, topped with fudgy and rich chocolate ganache layer is winning combo!
+Boston Cream Pie Pound Cake – magnificent, smooth and creamy filling with vanilla flavor sandwiched between two cake layers!
+Topped with fudgy and rich chocolate ganache, this cake is a win for your tastebuds!
 You get both vanilla and chocolate in one mouthwatering treat (similar ingredients to this Magic Custard Cake recipe)!
-You’ll satisfy almost every taste, and that’s why this Boston Cream Pie Pound Cake is great idea for Thanksgiving or Christmas dessert!

 You get both vanilla and chocolate in one mouthwatering treat!Don’t let the name Boston Cream Pie fool you!!!
 This classic dessert is actually a vanilla cake filled with pastry cream and topped with silky chocolate ganache.
 Well, if it’s not a pie, then it could be pound cake, right?!